yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 ````

-Model fails when apple constraints, salary constraints and objetive constraints are used together.
-Hence, we have reduced the model to a much smaller model whih we now can analyze in greater detail to understand why it is infeasible.
+Model fails when apple constraints, salary constraints and objective constraints are used together.
+Hence, we have reduced the model to a much smaller model which we now must analyze in greater detail to understand why it is infeasible.